exoteriklabs/OpenKeyFlow/README.md

 ### How to use it:
 <img width="566" height="122" alt="image" src="https://github.com/user-attachments/assets/78850a26-02e8-48ce-ae62-e8e7e212a556" />

-1. Enter the hotkey that you want to use at the top left corner of the app, then the the output you want it set to.
-Hit the add button or the enter key to add it to your hotkey list.
+1. Enter the hotkey you want to use at the top left corner of the app, then add the output you want.
+Select the add button or press the enter key to add it to your hotkey list.

 ![Untitled video](https://github.com/user-attachments/assets/320d777a-143f-43a8-9bdf-d1d68c394a24)